Germany East - INTRODUCTION

 - We will visit Leipzig and Dresden, for many centuries Europe’s cultural and intellectual centers and nowadays again - after surviving almost 50 years under communist rule - a stronghold of European culture.

-- We will experience world-class performances: a concert in the Gewandhaus Leipzig, an opera in the Semperoper Dresden.
+- We will experience world-class performances: at the Gewandhaus Leipzig, the Semperoper Dresden, the Ballet of Stuttgart and the Mozartfestival in Würzburg.

 - We will get the inside track and will indulge in art and culture.